oksusoo1/fireflutter/README.md

 ## Display uploaded files

 - The file upload functionality is focused on uploading and display images. what if the uploaded file is not an image?

-## Sample code

-- Provide more sample code and use cases.
-  - Providing as much as possible code based on official document and firebase code sample, and [cloud funtions sample code](https://github.com/firebase/functions-samples)

-## Full functional code

-- Provide all the functions of firebase.
-  - For instance, provide all the functions of user management from [Firebase document](https://firebase.google.com/docs/auth/admin/manage-users).
-    - Fireflutter may need to use `callable function` to call the function to provide the full admin functionality of authentication.
-    - By doing this, fireflutter can provide user search, update, block, delete etc.

-## Bug on security rule

-- User can list all the reports which must be shown to admin only.

 ## Admin

 - Since email & phone no are saved in firebase auth service, admin needs a special function to know what is the email and phone no of users.

 ## Chat

-- put many chat messages in one chat message box(balloon) if they are written in 20 minutes.
+- combine many chat messages in one chat message box(balloon) if they are written in 20 minutes.

-## Post

-- Do not increase view counter on same post.
-Save data on local storage.
-It's not a critical feature.
-It would be okay even if the view counter increases more than once.
+# Changes

+- Before Apr 10, 2022, `PostService` and `CommentService` handled for the `create, update, delete`.
+  - But to support multi client end platform, we decided to move the `Flutter client service model` to `HTTP Cloud functions`.

 # Installation